- This post contains affiliate links. Read more here.

 4. Accommodate Your Dog’s Needs

-Some of our best childhood memories involve jumping into ball pits.
+Doggy Ball Pit: Some of our best childhood memories involve jumping into ball pits.
 Now imagine a pile of dogs doing the same.
-Having them run around trying to catch colorful plastic balls is not only entertaining to watch, it’s a great way for dogs to expel their energy.
+Having them run around trying to catch colorful plastic balls is not only entertaining to watch, but it’s also a great way for dogs to expel their energy.
 More importantly, ball pit plastic balls are large enough to avoid choking hazards and are kid-friendly.
 Want a plastic ball alternative?
 Don’t forget tennis balls—a dog classic.

 No pit?
-Try dumping out 100+ balls in an outdoor area and watch the pure, unadulterated happiness unfold.
-Just be sure to clean up afterward.
+Try dumping out 100+ balls in a contained outdoor area and watch the pure, unadulterated happiness unfold.

-No matter what, be sure to keep all of the dogs well-hydrated, as they will likely be playing for hours together.
+No matter what, be sure to keep all of the dogs well-hydrated, as they’ll likely be playing for hours together.

 8. No Dog Birthday Party Is Complete Without…Poop Bags

 With all this excitement, dogs will have to relieve themselves eventually.
 Make sure you provide poop bags so owners can pick up after their pets.
 This will help avoid anyone stepping into anything accidentally, or ruining the carpet.
 They even make them in festive colors.
 (The bags, not the poop!)